Core Practice

 Understanding Corporate & Commercial Law

-The shift from the Companies Act, 1956 to the 2013 Act introduced fundamental changes: enhanced corporate governance requirements, stricter related party transaction norms, expanded director duties and liabilities, new concepts like one-person companies and small companies, and significantly strengthened enforcement mechanisms through the Serious Fraud Investigation Office and National Company Law Tribunal.
-These changes demand continuous compliance monitoring and proactive governance frameworks.
+The Companies Act 2013 was not just a legislative update.
+It was a fundamental reset of how businesses operate in India.
+Enhanced governance requirements, stricter related party transaction norms, expanded director duties, new entity types like one person companies, and significantly strengthened enforcement through the Serious Fraud Investigation Office and National Company Law Tribunal.

-Commercial contracts form the operational backbone of business relationships.
+Commercial contracts form the operational backbone of every business relationship.
 Supply agreements, distribution arrangements, licensing deals, service contracts, and technology agreements must allocate risks appropriately, address regulatory requirements, and remain enforceable through dispute resolution mechanisms.
-Contract drafting requires understanding of industry practices, commercial dynamics, and legal frameworks across jurisdictions.
+A contract that reads well but cannot be enforced is not a contract.
+It is a liability.

 Regulatory Landscape

-The Companies Act, 2013 governs incorporation, governance, meetings, accounts, audit, restructuring, and winding up of companies.
-Key compliance requirements include annual MCA filings (MGT-7, AOC-4), board meeting frequency, maintenance of statutory registers, and disclosure obligations.
+The Companies Act 2013 governs incorporation, governance, meetings, accounts, audit, restructuring, and winding up.
+Key compliance includes annual MCA filings (MGT 7, AOC 4), board meeting frequency, statutory registers, and disclosure obligations.
 The Act creates categories of companies (private, public, listed, small, OPC) with differentiated compliance requirements.

 SEBI regulations add layers of complexity for listed companies and those accessing capital markets.
-The LODR (Listing Obligations and Disclosure Requirements) Regulations mandate continuous disclosure, corporate governance standards, and specific compliance requirements for related party transactions, material subsidiaries, and board composition.
-Even private companies planning eventual listings must consider SEBI requirements in their governance frameworks.
+The LODR Regulations mandate continuous disclosure, corporate governance standards, and specific compliance for related party transactions, material subsidiaries, and board composition.
+Even private companies planning eventual listings must consider SEBI requirements in their governance frameworks today.

-FEMA and RBI regulations govern foreign investment and cross-border transactions.
+FEMA and RBI regulations govern foreign investment and cross border transactions.
 The consolidated FDI Policy specifies sectoral caps, conditions, and approval requirements.
-Foreign investment in sectors like insurance, banking, defense, and e-commerce faces specific restrictions.
-Transfer pricing regulations under the Income Tax Act add another compliance dimension for cross-border related party transactions.
+Transfer pricing regulations under the Income Tax Act add another compliance dimension for cross border related party transactions.

-The Competition Act, 2002 regulates anti-competitive agreements, abuse of dominance, and combinations (mergers and acquisitions).
+The Competition Act 2002 regulates anti competitive agreements, abuse of dominance, and combinations.
 CCI approval is required for transactions exceeding specified thresholds.
-The recent amendments strengthening CCI powers and introducing settlement mechanisms require businesses to maintain competition law compliance as part of their governance framework.
+Recent amendments strengthening CCI powers and introducing settlement mechanisms require businesses to maintain competition law compliance as part of their governance framework.

 Key Practice Areas